 Adoption is the ultimate gift of giving.
 You give your life and family to another person who has no family.
 When you and your children learn to do that through adoption, you teach yourself and your family to give throughout your lives.

 Do you really love adopted children the same?

 How do your biological children feel about adoption?

 Whose character?
 Yours and your children's.
 I didn't really realize this until our second adoption.
 My oldest daughter, Maggie, was 13 years old at the time.
 She had been feeling discouraged with not always doing as well as some of her friends at school.
 I had been encouraging her by explaining that her ability to work with people by encouraging them and seeing the best in them would make her a great employee, but also a great mom.
 I was surprised at her reaction.

 "I'm looking forward to being a mom," Maggie stated decisively.
 "Actually," she grinned, "I want to adopt kids and be a mom to them because adoption is really AMAZing.
 When are we going to go to China anyway?"
 She hugged me (she's a hugger) and we drifted off into a conversation about plans for our eventual trip to China.
 It wasn't until later that I had time to think about what she had said.

 "I'm looking forward to being a mom."
 I would never have said that at 13.
-In fact, at 13, I was very worn out with being a second "mom" to my two brothers, who were 5 and 3.
-I was convinced I NEVER wanted to have any children.
+In fact, at 13, I was very worn out with being a second "mom" to my two brothers, who were five and three.
+I was convinced I never wanted to have any children.
 I was going to be a lawyer, live in a beautiful house above the ocean and go on amazing vacations.

 In fact, fourteen years after our first adoption, my children are now getting to the age when they are seriously thinking about the time they have children.
 Without an exception, all of them plan to adopt along with, or perhaps instead of, having birth children.